yongchunli-13/Sparse-PCA/README.md

 ## Approximation algorithms
 We investigate two approximation algorithms for solving SPCA: greedy and local search algorithms, and compare them with the existing truncation algorithm, randomized algorithm, and SDP-based algorithm.
-The implementations can be found in the "approximation algorithms" directory
+The implementations can be found in the "approximation algorithms" directory.

 To be specific, the implementations of truncation, greedy, and local search algorithms can be found in the "lower_bounds.py" file.\